|Previous College:||Central Washington '03|

 |Position:||Defensive Linemen/Recruiting Coordinator|

-Having seen both sides of the experience see-saw in his first three seasons as Eastern’s defensive line coach, Ryan Sawyer enters his fifth season as an assistant in Eastern Washington’s program.
-This is also his fourth season as recruiting coordinator for the 2010 NCAA Division I champions.
+Eastern’s defensive line coach, Ryan Sawyer, enters his seventh season as an assistant in Eastern Washington’s program.
+This is also his fifth season as recruiting coordinator for the 2010 NCAA Division I champions.

 Three of his defensive linemen earned All-Big Sky honors in 2011, including two-time All-America tackle Renard Williams.
-Tackle Charles Moetului and end Paul Ena earned honorable mention, with Ena returning for his senior season in 2012.
-The Eagles finished with 27 sacks in 11 games.
+Tackle Charles Moetului and Ena earned honorable mention, as the Eagles finished with 27 sacks in 11 games.

 In 2010, an experienced defensive line helped Eastern lead the NCAA Football Championship Subdivision in turnovers gained (47) and finished with 33 sacks in 15 games.
 The Eagles were also sixth nationally in red zone defense, as they allowed just 38 scores in 58 opponent trips inside the EWU 20-yard line.
 Eight of those scores were field goals, including two in the first half of the national championship game.
 Williams earned first team All-Big Sky Conference honors, and senior tackle Tyler Jolley received honorable mention.